advanced-security/teams-secret-scanning-notifier-azure-function/INSTALL.md

 - select the `secret_scanning_alert` event under "Permissions & events"
   - ⚠️ carefully think about the security implications of giving the Functions App access to these events
-- set the webhook URL to the URL of the Function App
+- set the webhook URL to the URL of the Function
 - set the webhook to Active by checking the box

 ### Install the GitHub App on the organization or repositories